 Click on the images for larger size and better quality.

-I was fortunate enough that on a trip to the New Forest Authority's offices in Lymington, I had a picture taken of myself and my work at that stage taken without my knowledge that ended up on the company's official Twitter page, effectively giving myself and individual project a little free advertising.
+I was fortunate enough that on a trip to the New Forest Authority's offices in Lymington, I had a picture taken of myself and my work at that stage taken without my knowledge that ended up on the company's official Twitter page, effectively giving myself and my individual project a little free advertising.